Enhancement Tools¶

 Five sliders give you control over the vignetting correction filter, and three more over the target image exposure:

-Amount: this option controls the degree of luminosity attenuation by the filter at its point of maximum amount.
-The default amount is 2.0, which corresponds to an optical filter with a 1 f-stop filter factor (or, by no coincidence, a factor of 2 in luminosity).
+Amount: this option controls the degree of luminosity attenuation by the filter at its point of maximum attenuation.
+The default amount is 2.0, which corresponds to an optical filter with a 1 f-stop filter factor (equivalent to a factor of 2 reduction in luminosity).
 Increase the amount to compensate for a greater degree of vignetting; reduce it for less.

-Add Vignetting: many photographs looks flat because of a distracting background or another composition matter.
-While most of time you will want to remove vignetting it is a fact that a selective vignetting could improve the readability of a photograph and draw the eyes to the intended subject.
-As an artist you may choose this option, ticking it will invert the filter thus darkening the corners of a photograph.
+Add Vignetting: many photographs look flat because of a distracting background or another composition matter.
+While most of time you will want to remove vignetting, it is a fact that selective vignetting can improve the look of a photograph, drawing the eyes to the intended subject.
+As an artist you may choose this option.
+Ticking it will invert the filter, thus darkening the corners of a photograph.

-The only way to be sure which settings of Amount, Feather, and Radius best compensate for the actual optical characteristics of a given lens is to expose a uniformly illuminated scene (for example, a grey card lit by diffuse light) and perform densitometry on the resulting image (for example with Adjust Level tool histogram position bar).
-Failing that, or specifications by the lens manufacturer giving the precise degree of vignetting at one or more working apertures, you may have to experiment with different settings to find those which work best for each of your lenses.
-For help you in this task, the widget dialog provide a thumbnail mask rendering applied on the image.
+The only way to be sure which settings of Amount, Feather, and Radius best compensate for the actual optical characteristics of a given lens is to expose a uniformly illuminated scene (for example, a grey card lit by diffuse light) and then measure any vignetting in the resulting image (for example with Adjust Level tool histogram position bar).
+Without such measurements, or specifications by the lens manufacturer giving the precise degree of vignetting at one or more working apertures, you may have to experiment with different settings to find those which work best for each of your lenses.
+To help you in this task, the tool dialog provides a thumbnail mask rendering applied to the image.
 Fortunately, the response of the human eye is logarithmic, not linear like most digital imaging sensors, so you needn’t precisely compensate for the actual vignetting to create images which viewers will perceive as uniformly illuminated.

 Note

-If you want a finer exposure re-adjustment of the target image, use the Adjust Curve tool from Image Editor available under
+If you need to re-adjust the exposure of the target image, use the Adjust Curve tool from Image Editor available under

 menu entry.The vignetting correction tool in action¶

-This is an example of an anti vignetting correction applied to an image.
+This is an example of a vignetting correction applied to an image.
 The original image on the top shows vignetting in the corners, the corrected image on the bottom much less.
 The values used for this example are:

 Density = 2.6.